variable56/Liri-Node-App/README.md

 .env
 ```

-it will also require a "keys.js" that stores the spotify key and spotify secret that will be referenced in the liri.js file
+it will also require a "keys.js" that stores the spotify key and spotify secret that will be referenced in the liri.js.
+Add the keys.js to the .gitignore file if you plan to upload any of your code to the internet.

 ```
 console.log('this is loaded');